We don’t make judgements, we respect, we understand.

 Spectra has since broadened who we work with and the types of issues we support.
 We exist to support people of all sexualities, gender identities, cultural influences and ethnicities who want to make positive changes to their lives.

 With a focus on sexual health and emotional wellbeing, we recognise that a person's sense of identity, well-being, culture, knowledge and confidence impacts strongly on the choices they make in life.
 This could be around isolation, attitudes to protecting yourself, relationships, resilience, stigma or substance use.

-Spectra empowers people from under-served and disadvantaged communities to reach their full potential by encouraging and supporting positive, informed life-choices.
-We challenge discrimination around gender, sexuality, trans status, health inequalities and related stigma, and other barriers to services e.g., economic deprivation and racial inequalities.
-We tackle barriers to accessing education, healthcare, and social welfare services, and gather field-based evidence to inform continuous improvement, service design and relevant public policy.
+Spectra envisions a future where people from under-served and disadvantaged communities reach their full potential by being empowered, encouraged and supported to make positive, informed life-choices.
+Discrimination around gender, sexuality, trans status, health inequalities and related stigma has been eradicated and other barriers such as deprivation and racial inequality have been challenged and dismantled.
+Obstacles to accessing education, healthcare, and social welfare services have been removed and robust field-based evidence informs continuous improvement, service design and relevant public policy.